cartapisana/GettingCleaningData/README.md

 4. The GitHub repo contains a README.md file documenting the required information, cited above in the "Submittal Requirements" section
 5. The work submitted for this project is the work of the student who submitted it

-#### R Script Documentation:
+#### R Script Documentation
-The R script prepared to meet the project requirements involved the development steps listed below.
-(Note: A copy of the R script may be accessed at XXXXX) The description of each step covers the basic operation executed in the step.
-For core data transformation, manipulation, and analytic functions, the description cites the R function used, what the function achieved, and the rationale for selecting the function.
+The R script required for the project involved the development steps listed below.
+(Note: A copy of the R script may be accessed at XXXXX) Step descriptions cover the basic operation executed.
+For core data transformation, manipulation, and analytic functions, the step description cites the R function used, what the function achieved, and the rationale for selecting the function.

 Step 1.
 Set working directory to local with source data: The setwd() function switched the working directory to a local directory, where the source data had been downloaded with a separate script.